Current City of Hogansville Job Opportunities…

 Certified Police Officer - Night Shift

-The Hogansville Police Department has two immediate openings for Night Shift Police Patrol Officers:
+The Hogansville Police Department has an immediate opening for Night Shift Police Patrol Officers:

 Duties include: